pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ```

 ### Returns[​](#returns-2)

 None

 ## Unsubscribe all[​](#unsubscribe-all)

-Stop receiving updates from all data streams and remove associated entities.
+Stop all streams and remove associated entities.

 ##### Client scope

-Only on the PubNub object.
+Available only on the PubNub client.

 ### Method(s)[​](#methods-7)